-Here are some of our alumi, with stories about their new lives:
+Here are some of our alumni, with stories about their new lives:

 Missy also had no social boundaries.
 She often terrified new volunteers by flying and landing on them without warning, though once they realized she was being friendly and not aggressive, she quickly won their hearts!
-As time went on, we worked on her boundaries, her level of loudness, and found she just wanted and craved love and attention – sadly a rate we couldn’t offer with caring for all the birds.
+As time went on, we worked on her boundaries, her level of loudness, and found she just wanted and craved love and attention – sadly so much attention that we couldn’t offer enough with caring for all the other birds.

 Our longtime volunteer Bernice spent time with Missy every time she came, and began to fall in love with her sweet and funny personality.
 Before too long, Bernice made the decision to foster Missy to see how she would fit in to her household.